 Then in the year 2000, Francis Kariuki joined me as part of the group of youngsters that were receiving Music lessons at the parish.
 That's when I met and befriended him.
 And by then, I had already had about three years of experience in playing the piano, or to be more precise, an electric keyboard.

-I think Francis and I became good friends because we were pretty much on the same wavelength in that we both valued discipline and academic excellence.
+Francis and I became good friends because we were pretty much on the same wavelength; we both valued discipline and academic excellence.
 And as a buddy, I introduced him later on in the year to Prof. Charles Nyamiti, a talented priest then stationed at Catholic University of Eastern Africa (CUEA) in Lang'ata, Nairobi.

 Some time beginning in 2002 when I was away at Starehe Boys' Centre for my high school education, Francis became a piano student of Prof. Charles Nyamiti.
 It was in some of those lessons that Prof. Nyamiti taught him how to play the Amazing Grace hymn on the piano.

 Then on December 2004 when I was on a school holiday, Francis showed off to me how to play that hymn as Prof. Nyamiti had taught him.
 I instantly loved its harmony and pleaded with him to teach me as well.
 He obliged.